Alik Griffin

 Pros – Decently sharp in the center wide open, no issues with the build quality, better bokeh than the competition in the same class, nice focus falloff, good micro-contrast, good color rendering, nice character.

-Cons – Some CA in high contrast situations, a lot of flaring (can be considered good), lens hood that comes with isn’t really designed for this focal length as it doesn’t do much, bad coma, global contrast and saturation is a little low, some noticeable vignetting, some significant barrel distortion.
+Cons – Some CA in high contrast situations, a lot of flaring (can be considered good), lens hood that comes with isn’t really designed for this focal length as it doesn’t do much, bad coma, global contrast, and saturation is a little low, some noticeable vignetting, and some significant barrel distortion.

 Check Price